lizard-demon/bhopblox/README.md

 #### 1. Browse Available Voxel Worlds
 - **Scroll through the world list** to see all 6 unique voxel environments in the wood-textured panel
 - **Each world card displays**: Title, description, and author information (Explorer, Architect, Diver, Scientist, Builder, Survivor)
-- **Hover Effects**: World cards have subtle white overlay and yellow border effects with audio feedback (440Hz tone)
+- **Hover Effects**: World cards have subtle white overlay and yellow border effects with audio feedback

 #### 2. Select Your Voxel World
 - **Click on any world card** to select it for exploration
-- **Audio Feedback**: Hover sounds (440Hz) and selection confirmation chords (ascending E4, G#4, C5 progression)
+- **Audio Feedback**: Hover sounds and selection confirmation chords with ascending musical progression
 - **Visual Confirmation**: Selected worlds are highlighted with bright green background and border within the wood-textured panel
 - **Button Update**: The "INITIALIZE WORLD" button updates to show your selected world (e.g., "Play 'Crystal Cave'")
 - **Selection Required**: Must select a world before proceeding - shows error message with dissonant audio if attempting to launch without selection

 #### 3. Launch the WebAssembly Engine
 - **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure
-- **Engine Loading Process**: Watch the status change from "Loading engine..." to "Ready" with real-time feedback
+- **Engine Loading Process**: Watch the status change from "Loading world data..." to "Loading engine..." to "Ready" with real-time feedback
 - **Canvas Display**: Game canvas appears with Minecraft-style block frame and responsive sizing (up to 1000x650px)
 - **World Data Loading**: Engine automatically loads world.dat file into the Emscripten virtual filesystem
 - **Audio Enhancement**: Generative ambient music begins playing with evolving harmonic layers across multiple musical scales